• Skip to primary navigation

 • 1 pound ribeye steak

-• 3 tablespoons canola oil
+• 3 tablespoons oil

-• 1 large green bell peppers, cored and sliced thinly
+• 1 large green bell peppers cored and sliced thinly

-• 1 medium onion, peeled and sliced thinly
+• 1 medium onion peeled and sliced thinly

-• 1/4 pound mushrooms, sliced thinly
+• 1/2 pound mushrooms sliced thinly

 • salt and pepper to taste